 const ok = isEmail('user@example.com'); // boolean

 The node-email-verifier package performs a two-step validation.
-First, it runs a pattern match against the email string based on RFC-5322 standards to confirm the syntax is correct.
+First, it runs a pattern match based on RFC-5322 standards to check the email's format.

-Next, it executes a DNS MX record lookup to confirm that the email's domain has a mail server configured to accept mail.
-An optional timeout flag protects your application's event loop from slow DNS responses.
+Next, it executes a "dns.resolveMx" command.
+This action confirms that the domain has a mail exchange record and can actually accept mail.
+An optional "timeout" flag protects your event loop from slow DNS responses.
+The package also provides a fast path with "checkMx:false" if you only need a syntax check.

 npm i node-email-verifier